-Liskeard School identifies and provides extra support for students who are significantly out of step with their peers in one or more of the following areas:
+Liskeard School identifies and supports students who are significantly out of step with their peers in one or more of the following areas:

 - academic learning

 - communication and interactive skills

 - social, emotional and mental health

 - physical and sensory needs

 2. How are students identified as having these needs?